 The UK's 2015 National Security Strategy and Strategic Defence Review (NSS & SDSR) is a great example of a strategy au milieu as it sets out how the UK will seek to enhance its prosperity, security and stability.
 It gets a number of mentions in 'Getting Strategy Right (Enough)' and provides something of a template for other NSS.

-I received this book as a gift over Christmas from one of my children.
-I've only just started it but I think it's brilliant.
+I received this book as a gift over Christmas from one of my children and I think it's brilliant.
 It's written in an accessible style which makes it easy to understand and a pleasure to read.
 As someone who lectures on grand strategy and chairs seminars on international relations, I'm really pleased I've 'found' it as it offers an interesting and authoritative perspective on some of key geo-political issues which make the contemporary strategic environment so complex.

 This brilliant book by Harry R Yarger contains numerous key insights into strategy making.
 Published by the US Army War College, it's a 'must read' for anyone involved in the tricky business of developing and implementing strategy.
 Not surprisingly, we drew on it in writing 'Getting Strategy Right (Enough)'!

 There's an old adage that the more you read, the better you write.
 I think that's true.
-My New Year's resolution for 2018 is therefore to try and read as much as possible because, over the last few years, I've found myself distracted by other things.
-With that in mind, I thought I'd give my view of the books I've recently read (click on the image to see the book on Amazon)..
+My New Year's resolution for 2020 was therefore to try and read as much as possible because, over the last few years, I've found myself distracted by other things, mainly writing my own books!
+With that in mind, I thought I'd give my view of the books I've read over the last 8 months or so (click on the image to see the book on Amazon)..

 The US's 2017 National Security Strategy is another example of a strategy au milieu.
 Like the UK's strategy - above - it sets out how the US intends to promote its prosperity, security and stability.
 It does this using four 'pillars': Pillar I, protect the American people, the homeland and the American way of life; Pillar II, promote American prosperity; Pillar III, preserve peace through strength; and Pillar IV, advance American influence.
 For those pushed for time, I recommend a quick read of the President's introduction as it's a good example of a strategic narrative, giving people a reason to care and a reason to act.